 Creating a candidate persona is worth your time!
 Ideal persona helps you identify the traits of the right candidate and design your sourcing and recruitment strategy accordingly.
 Candidate persona helps you:

-- Get a deep understanding of requirement from various stakeholders
+- Get a deep understanding of requirements from various stakeholders

-- Devise your sourcing strategy to source right candidates
+- Devise your sourcing strategy to source the right candidates

 - Create recruitment collateral (Job Description, Application Form, Introductory materials, emails) to get more applicants